adamgligor/adamgligor.github.io/_posts/2021-02-01-postgres-migration.md

 On the left side the new system components.

-On the right side the switch to the new database.
+On the right side switching to the new database.

 ![placeholder](/public/2021/02/2021-02-01-db-migration2.png "migration2")